uprial/customcreatures/releases/NOTES-0.14.1.md

 * 10% of Vexes have a diamond maybe top-enchanted sword
 * Specifically hardened raids via strong Ravagers
 * Once specifically Illusioners may drop a diamond pickaxe
+# Bugfixes
+Fixed max level of thorns for Withers due to the thorns max damage cap